hackermohan12/educational-resources/README.md

 ## 👏 Acknowledgements

-Special thanks to **Rupesh** for his invaluable support, guidance, and collaboration throughout this project.
+Special thanks to **Dinesh** for his invaluable support, guidance, and collaboration throughout this project.

 ## 📜 License